moorl/MoorlDocs/docs-source/plugin/MoorlFormsCustomProducts/index.en.md

 Percentage prices are relative to the price of the product.
 You can also define negative percentage prices.

+## Length and area calculations

+Using the fields of type "Number" or "Number range" you can multiply the base price of the product with the value in the field.
+Caution: If you use this calculation with the options, the options will also be multiplied!

 ## Mapping

 If the data from the "order_line_item" entity is relevant for further technical processing, you can map the input fields to database fields.